Rupa2400/10-Days-of-JavaScript-HackerRank-Solutions/README.md

 10 Days of Javascript

-Everyone who has learnt or wants to learn must try out this 10 day challenge on HackerRank
+Everyone who has learnt or wants to learn Javascript must try out this 10 day challenge on HackerRank

 https://www.hackerrank.com/domains/tutorials/10-days-of-javascript